The Gong Show: Spin-offs

 At the height of the Gong Shows popularity, NBC gave Barris a prime-time variety hour, The Chuck Barris Rah Rah Show.
 This was played somewhat more seriously than the Gong Show, with Jaye P. Morgan singing straight pop songs as in her nightclub and recording days, and bygone headliners like Slim Gaillard reprising their old hits for a studio audience.
-Other spinoffs include The $1.98 Beauty Show hosted by Rip Taylor and The Gong Show Movie.
+Other spinoffs include The $1.98 Beauty Show hosted by Rip Taylor.